d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ### KeePass placeholders

-When reading through KeePass trigger documentation, I came across a sentence that caught my attention : *"Most strings in the trigger system are Spr-compiled, i.e. placeholders, environment variables, etc. can be used"*.
+Reading through KeePass trigger documentation, I came across a sentence that caught my attention : *"Most strings in the trigger system are Spr-compiled, i.e. placeholders, environment variables, etc. can be used"*.

 Lots of word that we don't know here, so let's visit KeePass [Placeholders](https://keepass.info/help/base/placeholders.html) documentation page and try to find out more : *"KeePass uses the abbreviation 'Spr' for 'String placeholder replacement'.
 An Spr-compiled field is a field where placeholders are replaced when performing an action with this field."*